Updated 6 October 2021

 What will campus be like during 2021-22 for postgraduate researchers?

 We're working hard to ensure all of our postgraduate researchers are well supported through individual advice from supervisory teams and expert technical and professional support services.
 We’ve put plans in place so that we can adapt to changing circumstances and continue to deliver high-quality research supervision and doctoral training events.

 To ensure safety, we have introduced one-way systems on campus, marked areas to maintain social distancing, and hand sanitising stations are being installed at key locations.

-We expect that throughout 2020, all meetings and most supervision will be virtual using Microsoft Teams or Blackboard Collaborate software.
+During 2021, we expect to operate a blended approach where some meetings and supervision will be virtual using Microsoft Teams or Blackboard Collaborate software.
 Supervisors will be encouraged to meet face to face with postgraduate researchers where this is safe to do so, for example to take a socially distanced walk around our campus lake, the Broad.

-Inductions will take place online, as will most personal and professional development sessions.
+Key induction sessions will take place online, as will many personal and professional development sessions.
 We will provide detailed health and safety guidance and inductions to keep everyone safe on campus, and advice on accessing archives and other research facilities.